yihui/yihui.org/content/en/2017-08-24-so-gh-email.md

 This morning I received an email about a **knitr** question.
 I was very happy that the sender read my email policy before.
 Actually she posted [the question](https://stackoverflow.com/q/44656046/559676) on Stack Overflow two months ago, and waited till today to email me with the link to the post.
 I very much appreciate her patience.
 Again, as a sign of appreciation, I answered the question a few minutes later.
 It is actually a good question.
 Had this question come to my inbox first, I'd probably have ignored it.

+Update on 2017-08-25

-> **Update on 2017/08/25**: This post reminded [Tim Appelhans](https://twitter.com/TimSalabim3/status/900962571024441345) of a [Stack Overflow question](https://stackoverflow.com/q/17502050/559676) that he posted four years ago.
+:   This post reminded [Tim Appelhans](https://twitter.com/TimSalabim3/status/900962571024441345) of a [Stack Overflow question](https://stackoverflow.com/q/17502050/559676) that he posted four years ago.
 That was an interesting question, and I guess few users would be able to find the answer without reading the **knitr** source code, so I'd be very glad to answer this kind of questions.

 ## Github Issues